Even with a patent, water balloon invention Bunch O Balloons hurt by low PTAB standards.

 Orders kept pouring in during the next few months.
 Malone was contacted by several ethical manufacturers seeking to license his invention.
 With business picking up fast, he partnered with a company called ZURU, which is now marketing, manufacturing and selling Bunch O Balloons.
 He achieved the American Dream.
 But that means nothing under the current American patent system.

-Kickstarter is regularly watched by potential investors, customers and ethical businesses.
+Potential investors, customers and ethical businesses regularly watch Kickstarter.
 But there are others.
 Infringers also monitor crowdfunding sites and other locales where a potential new product draws heavy interest.
 Bunch O Balloons accused Telebrands of knocking off the product a few months after Malone launched his Kickstarter campaign.

 Deck is Stacked the Wrong Way